Aliecake/tipCalc/README.md

 # tipCalc
-Simple 15% tip calculator including MA 6.25% meal tax Made lovingly for Nato, who can never figure out what to tip.
+Simple 15% tip calculator including tax
+Made lovingly for Nato, who can never figure out what to tip.